aaronpriven/Array-2D-pm/README.md

     line feeds (U+240A), or carriage returns (U+240D).
 This generates a warning.
 (In the future, this may change to the Replacement Character, U+FFFD.)

+- **&lt;file(...) **>

+    Accepts a file specification and creates a new file at that  location containing the data in the 2D array.

+    This method uses named parameters.

+    - type

+        This parameter is the file's type.
+Currently, the types recognized are 'tsv' for tab-separated values, and 'xlsx' for Excel XLSX.
+If the type is not given, it attempts to determine the type from the file extension, which can be (case-insensitively) 'xlsx' for Excel XLSX files  or 'tab', 'tsv' or 'txt' for tab-separated value files.

+        (If other text file formats are someday added, either they will have to have different extensions, or an explicit type must be passed to force that type to have a ".txt" extension.

+    - output\_file

+        This mandatory parameter contains the file specification.

+    - headers

+        This parameter is optional.
+If present, it contains an array reference to be used as the first row in the ouptut file.

+        The idea is that these will be the headers of the columns.
+It's not really any different than putting the column headers as the first element of the data, but frequently these are stored separately.

 - **xlsx(...)**